Fort Lauderdale Florida

 MANIFESTATIONS

-Upon entering the Stranahan House, there is a welcoming aura, a friendly, cordial atmosphere, as both Entities of Mr. and Mrs. Stranahan are in residence.
+Upon entering the Stranahan House, there is a welcoming aura, a friendly, cordial atmosphere, as both entities of Mr. and Mrs. Stranahan are in residence.

-The entity Frank Stranahan
+The entity of Frank Stranahan

 He must be pleased to see his labor of love in such good condition, and that it is now a museum.
 Frank had hosted many events at his house, so tourists coming in to look wouldn’t upset him, though vagrants don’t fit that category.